Orange Cardamom Scones

 Instructions

-• Chop the cold butter into cubes.
-Add it to the dry ingredients and use a pastry cutter to cut the butter into pea-sized crumbs, ensuring the pieces stay cold and do not melt into the flour.
+• Chop the cold butter into small cubes and add it to the dry ingredients.
+Use a pastry cutter to cut the butter into pea-sized crumbs.
+The pieces should stay cold and not melt into the flour.
+113 g unsalted butter

-• In a small bowl, use a fork to whisk the buttermilk, vanilla, and egg gently.
-Make a well in the middle of the dry ingredients and pour in the cream mixture.
-Stir until just combined.
-The mixture will be slightly sticky and maybe a little crumbly.
-It should hold together.
-If it is too dry, add a splash more cream.
-Don’t overwork the dough at this point.
+• In a small bowl, whisk the buttermilk, vanilla, and egg with a fork.
+Make a well in the center of the dry ingredients and pour in the buttermilk mixture.
+Stir with a fork until just combined.
+The dough will be slightly sticky and a little crumbly.
+It should hold together when pressed.
+If it's too dry, add a small splash more buttermilk.
+Do not overwork the dough.
+120 g buttermilk , 1 teaspoon vanilla extract, 1 large egg

-• Tip the mixture onto a lightly floured surface.
-Press it into a ball and flatten it into an 8-inch/20cm disc.
-Cut the dough into 8 equal-sized pieces.
-Place the pieces onto a plate and refrigerate them while the oven is preheated.
+• Tip the dough onto a lightly floured surface.
+Fold it over once or twice to bring it together, then gently press it into a ball and flatten into an 8-inch/20 cm disc.
+Cut the dough into 8 equal pieces.

-• Bake the scones for 20-25 minutes, until puffed and golden brown.
-Remove them from the oven and let them cool for 10 minutes before glazing
+• Bake for 18 to 20 minutes, until puffed and golden brown.
+Remove from the oven and let cool for 10 minutes before glazing.

-In a bowl, whisk together the confectioner's sugar and orange juice.
-If the glaze is too thin, add a bit more confectioners sugar.
-If it is too thick, add more orange juice or a splash of milk or water to thin it out.
+• For the orange glaze, whisk together the powdered sugar and orange juice in a small bowl.
+If the glaze is too thin, add a bit more powdered sugar.
+If too thick, add a splash more orange juice or a little milk or water.
+Drizzle the glaze over the scones.
+120 g powdered sugar, 1-2 tablespoons fresh orange juice.

 Notes